anthbapt/multixrank/doc/_build/html/_sources/content/reference.rst.txt

 - 'tau' is given as a list of vectors where each vector corresponds to the restart probabilities in each multiplex network
 - Elements of each vector correspond to the restart probabilities at the given layer
-- For, instance the tau_2_3 corresponds to the restart probability at the third layer of the second multiplex network
+- For, instance the tau\ :sub:`23`\  corresponds to the restart probability at the third layer of the second multiplex network

 **eta**